Documenting and Reporting Attendance

 - If you printed and manually completed your attendance record, you may mail us your original record or scan it and email it as a PDF or JPG file.
 Do not send screen shots or photos taken with a mobile device.

 - XLSX or ODS Formats

-- If your record is in spreadsheet format, you may email it to us in its original format or export it as PDF document.
+- If your record is in spreadsheet format, you may email it to us in its original format or export it as PDF file.
 If you use a Mac, please export your document as a PDF or Excel file.
 You are also welcome to print it and mail it.